paocarvajal1912/Venture_Funding_with_Deep_Learning/README.md

 ### Usage

-The main file is `venture_funding_with_deep_learning.ipynb`, which contains the original model.
-Others similarly called files are different alternative models (such as `1venture_funding_with_deep_learning_Alternative.ipynb`, `2venture_funding_with_deep_learning_Alternative.ipynb`and so on).
+The main file is `Main_venture_funding_with_deep_learning.ipynb`, which contains the original model, the results, and the conclusions.
+Others similarly called files are different alternative models (such as `1venture_funding_with_deep_learning_Alternative.ipynb`, `2venture_funding_with_deep_learning_Alternative.ipynb` and so on).

-Results and comparison are done on the original model file.
+Results and comparisons are displayed in the main file as well.

 These are jupyter notebooks with a pre-run code.
 You can go through it and see code as well as results.

-If you look to reuse the code, and do not have experience on jupyter lab, please refer: https://www.dataquest.io/blog/jupyter-notebook-tutorial/
+If you want to reuse the code and do not have experience in jupyter lab, please refer: https://www.dataquest.io/blog/jupyter-notebook-tutorial/

-The table of final results of all models is as in the table below, with a very small description of the variation on ther Observation columns.
-For the details of the model construction, you must go to the model file itself.
+The table of final results of all models is as in the table below, with a concise description of the variation on the Observation columns.
+For the model construction details, you must go to the model file itself.

 ![Final_Results](images/results_baseline.png)